 - Eat within 1-2 weeks for best taste and texture.

 Hojicha is a type of Japanese tea made by roasting green tea (usually bancha or sencha) in a porcelain pot over charcoal.

-Hojicha has a toasty, smooth taste with hints of caramel flavour.
-It's not as bitter as regular green tea.
+Hojicha has a toasty, smooth taste with hints of caramel and natural sweetness.
+Since it’s been roasted, it is not as bitter as regular green tea.